0xf3dz/sentiment_analysis/README.md

 # Sentiment Analysis

+## Note for the professors:
+The Jupyter notebook in the repository contains detailed, commented code for training and testing the custom ML models.
+These models were already trained and saved, so their performance can be directly analysed.
+We encourage reviewing it to understand the model development process.
+Also, the deployed Streamlit app enables direct assessment of the custom-trained models’ performance through interactive inputs and comparative outputs against the benchmark LLM.
+Please follow the detailed instructions below.

 ## Overview
 A comprehensive sentiment and emotion analysis application that processes both audio and text inputs to classify sentiment (positive/negative) and emotions across 28 different categories using multiple AI models.